-Ogilvy have partnered with Philadelphia to tackle food waste in the UK.
+Ogilvy partnered with Philadelphia to tackle food waste in the UK.
 With a looming recession in 2020, every purchase needs to go further, but at the same time, UK households waste 4.5m tons of food each year.
-Together Ogilvy launched the “Don’t waste it, taste it” campaign, spreading awareness of the 3 most wasted products – potatoes, pasta, and bread.
+Together, we launched the “Don’t waste it, taste it” campaign, spreading awareness of the 3 most wasted products – potatoes, pasta, and bread.
 This year, to drive even more effective change, we focused on one – bread.
-The second biggest reason for bread wastage is “personal preference” i.e., throwing the crusts and end slices in the bin.
-In fact, 1.2 billion end slices are wasted in the UK every year.
-The population is ready and willing to change, they just don’t know how.

 Targeting Millennials, Philadelphia led with purpose and sought to Leave Fewer Traces and demonstrated in a fun and engaging way how bread ends could be turned into shining end-wiches (sandwiches using two end slices) through Philadelphia’s incredible taste.
 The campaign consisted of a series of uniquely visual and compelling assets across social and digital, showing a delicious-looking end-wich.